 Vassily Sinaisky is one of the foremost Russian conductors in the great tradition of Musin and Kondrashin.
 He has had a highly distinguished career holding important positions with and guest conducting many of the world's leading orchestras and opera houses.
 Alongside his considerable experience and authentic voice in Russian repertoire, he is known for masterly interpretations of German and British repertoire, both symphonic and operatic and has made many acclaimed recordings.
-Most recently he held the position of Chief Conductor and Music Director of Moscow's Bolshoi Theatre, and in September 2020 he became Music Director of the Janáček Philharmonic Orchestra in Ostrava.
+Most recently he held the position of Chief Conductor and Music Director of Moscow's Bolshoi Theatre, and in September 2023 he will commence his fourth season as Music Director of the Janáček Philharmonic Orchestra in Ostrava.

 During his tenure as Chief Conductor and Music Director of the Bolshoi Theatre, Moscow, Sinaisky's many critically acclaimed productions included The Golden Cockerel directed by Kirill Serebrennikov and the Moscow premiere of Der Rosenkavalier directed by Stephen Lawless.
 Elsewhere, Sinaisky has conducted Iolanta and Francesca da Rimini in new productions by Stephen Lawless at Vienna’s Theater an der Wien, Boris Godunov at San Francisco Opera, Carmen and Rosenkavalier for English National Opera, and productions of Fiery Angel and Lady Macbeth of the Mtsensk District with Hans Neuenfels at the Komische Oper Berlin.

 "The Mahler was, if anything, even more successful, with greater textural clarity that allowed the solo colours to shine brightly.
 There was a folksy warmth to the strings in the first movement, and you could have taken a bath in the warm sound of the third."